 Morals differ among cultures, and there are morals that are relative, i.e., dependent upon situations and context.
 For example, people drive on different sides of the street in different countries.
 Bowing is morally acceptable in one culture, and kissing the cheek is in another.
 But there are other morals which seem to be universally true.
 For example, it is morally wrong to murder.
 It is morally wrong to torture babies merely for your personal pleasure.

-Subjects of morality vary but deal with "oughts" of person-to-person relationships as well as person to animal and person to environment.
-Therefore, subjects of morality include marriage, discipling, honesty, business transactions, contracts, child-rearing, etc.
+Subjects of morality vary but deal with "oughts" of person-to-person relationships as well as person to animal, and person to environment.
+Therefore, subjects of morality include marriage, disciplining, honesty, business transactions, contracts, child rearing, etc.

 See Related Articles